orgoro/coverage/README.md

-# Get Cover: The Esential Coverage Reporter GitHub Action
+# Python Coverage: The Esential Coverage Reporter GitHub Action for python

 > ☂️ parse and publish coverage xml to a PR, enforce coverage rate on new & modified files